.env · security

 base64 vs hex — which to use?

-• base64 — more compact (33% shorter than hex for the same bytes).
-Used by Auth.js (AUTH_SECRET), Django password hashers, and most HMAC signing keys.
-Output contains +, /, and = padding — quote the value in your .env if it contains special characters.
+• base64 — more compact (33% shorter).
+Used by Auth.js (AUTH_SECRET), HMAC signing keys, and Django password hashers.
+Output may contain +, /, and = — quote values in your .env.

 • hex — longer but URL-safe and shell-safe without quoting.
-Used by Rails (SECRET_KEY_BASE, RAILS_MASTER_KEY), API tokens stored in databases, and webhook secrets.
+Used by Rails (SECRET_KEY_BASE, RAILS_MASTER_KEY), API tokens, and webhook secrets.

 Common commands and what they're for

-• openssl rand -hex 32 — 32 random bytes → 64-char hex.
-Used for API tokens, webhook secrets, database tokens.
+• openssl rand -hex 32 — 64-char hex.
+Used for API tokens, webhook secrets.

 Related tools